prody/ProDy/doc/tutorial.rst

   applied to other cases after small modifications.
 * :ref:`reference` section describes all ProDy classes and functions.

-  In interactive Python sessions, reference documentation can be accessed using built-in Python :func:`help` function:
+  In interactive Python sessions, the reference documentation can be accessed using the built-in Python function :func:`help`:

   >>> help(parsePDB) # doctest: +SKIP

-  This function can be used to print the description of functions, classes, and class methods on the screen.
+  This function prints the description of functions, classes, and class methods to the screen.
 You might need to type ``q`` to quit from help.
-Also, if you are using interactive Python shell (IPython), you can get help as follows::
+If you are using interactive Python shell (IPython), you can also get help as follows::

     prot ?

-Finally, this page and others in the :ref:`examples` and :ref:`reference` sections contain ProDy code snippets.
+Finally, the Tutorial, :ref:`examples` and :ref:`reference`
+pages contain ProDy code snippets.
 These snippets can be retrieved using the :guilabel:`Show Code Snippets` button on the right hand side panel.
 ProDy code will be displayed in a popup window.
 The code in the new page can be directly copied into a file.
 Click on the text, press :kbd:`Ctrl+A` and then :kbd:`Ctrl+C` to have the text in your clipboard.

 .. image:: /_static/codesnippets.png
    :align: center